TachooDa/Customer-Segmentation-Analysis/readme.md

 **Business Insight**<br>
 **The Retention Paradox**:<br>

-1.  **Champions (6.6% Customers) generate 16% of profit**<br>
+1.  **Champions (8% Customers) generate 16% of revenue**<br>
     - High customers lifetime value, but we're failing to create more Champions (cohort analysis shows 95% churn).
-2.  **At-Risk + Hibernating + Lost (60% of customers) generate 54% of profit**<br>
+2.  **At-Risk + Hibernating + Lost (60% of customers) generate 53% of revenue**<br>
     - The business is heavily dependent on customers who already churning or inactive
-    - This explains why profit is declining in 2024 - we're losing the customers who drive revenue
+    - This explains why revenue is declining in 2024 - we're losing the customers who drive revenue
-3.  **Profit concentration in declining segments = unsustainable model**<br>
+3.  **Revenue concentration in declining segments = unsustainable model**<br>
     - As cohort size shrink (265 -> 1 customers) and retention stays at 3-5%, the pool of "at risk" and "hibernating" customers will eventually run dry.
 4.  **Game-Changing Insight: Loyal Customers are Undervalued**<br>
-    - Loyal customers (16.08% of profit) match Champions (16.17%) in total contribution.
+    - Loyal customers (16.95% of revenue) match Champions (16%) in total contribution.
-    - With 1,935 Loyal vs 880 Champions, Loyal segment has 2.2x more growth potential.
+    - With 1,793 Loyal vs 1031 Champions, Loyal segment has 1.7x more growth potential.
-    - Increasing Loyal customer spending by just 25% would make them the #1 profit contributor.
+    - Increasing Loyal customer spending by just 25% would make them the #1 revenue contributor.
     - Strategy shift: Focus on Loyal → Champion conversion, not just creating Champions from scratch

 **After all of this,do you think will answers our cohort question: "Are the 3-5% who return valuable enough to retain ?"**<br>
 **Answer: YES**.
-Those who become Champions deliver 2.4x more profit per customer than the average.
+Those who become Champions deliver 2.6x more revenue per customer than the average.
 The problem is we create too few of them.

 <hr>
 <h2 align="center" style='font-weigh:bold;font-family:consolas'>Integrated Strategic Recommendations</h2>